 One of the most visited destinations in the Philippines, Boracay is famous for its beautiful beaches and great parties.
 The beaches are often compared to paradise lost because of their white sand that’s incredibly soft and nice.
 Well, at least this is what you can read in a tourist guide of the Philippines.
 I was quite hesitant to go there as I’m not much for partying, but I enjoy the beach a lot and I felt like Boracay would be quite a social place to be.

 Unfortunately, Boracay turned out to be no more than a tourist trap and probably one of the worst places I’ve ever been to in South-East Asia.
 You may hate me for saying this and trust me, I was incredibly disappointed when I left the island, so before you crucify me, read my thoughts to understand why I hated Boracay.

-Disclaimer: If you’re curious which other beach islands I can compare Boracay to here they are: Fiji, Cook Islands, Sri Lanka, Bali, Galapagos, Crete – Greece, San Andres – Colombia, Zanzibar and many others.
+Disclaimer: If you’re curious which other beach islands I can compare Boracay to here they are: Fiji, Cook Islands, Sri Lanka, Bali, Galapagos, Maldives, Crete – Greece, San Andres – Colombia, Zanzibar and many others.

 The Nightmare of Getting to Boracay Island in my Experience